luan-carvalho/My-blackjack-python-game/README.md

 - To play it, you must have Python installed on your machine (you can download it [here](https://www.python.org/downloads/))

-- After installing, you will download this repository into your machine
+- After installing, you need to download this repository into your machine

 ![Screen Shot 2022-05-15 at 01 12 17](https://user-images.githubusercontent.com/55687321/168457048-c1617234-558c-4941-b390-21aa9e03a0b7.png)